 It indicates the luminous intensity around the light bulb.
-The CO-C180 plane is along the length of the led bar (here very focused light, no light strays around the led bar ends), and the C90-C270 is perpendicular to that (bundle somewhat bigger, meaning the led bar gives some light to the sides of the bar.
+The CO-C180 plane is along the length of the led bar and the C90-C270 is perpendicular to that.
+The bundle is very small (focused).

 The unit is Cd/1000lm, meaning the intensity in Cd assuming there would be 1000 lumen in the measured light bulb.
 This enables comparing different types of light bulbs.